cortex-current/Ecommerce_trends/README.md

 <img src="https://github.com/mkadwani/SQLproject/blob/screenshots/7.PNG" width=40% height=40%>

 ### 2. Distribution of customers across all the states
-The most number (40,302) of customers are located in SP, then RJ, then MG, and so on with the least number in RR.
+The most number (40,302) of customers are located in São Paulo, then Rio de Janeiro, then Minas Gerais, and so on with the least number in Roraima.
 ```sql
 SELECT customer_state as states,
   COUNT(DISTINCT customer_unique_id) as no_customers